About

 PGY-1 Transitional Program

-The overall goal of the Transitional Radiology Preliminary Program is to produce well-rounded residents and provide a well-balanced experience through a variety of clinical settings and hospital environments.
-In addition to clinical service, there are a variety of educational activities.
+The overall goal of the Transitional Radiology Preliminary Program is to produce well-rounded interns ready for radiology residency and provide a well-balanced experience through a variety of clinical settings and hospital environments.
+In addition to clinical service, participants enjoy a variety of educational activities.
 Interns will participate in daily educational noon conferences, small group sessions, and our monthly Transitional Year Core Lecture Series.

 Coming to Emory for your preliminary year has these added benefits: